CorporateRewards/docs-myrewards/source/includes/sso/_index.md

 #### `saml:AttributeStatement`

 The attribute statement is a list of name/value pairs conveying information about the user themselves.
-We only use one `<saml:Attribute>` with a `Name` of `uid` and the value will be one of:
+We only use one `<saml:Attribute>` with a `Name` specified by the programme configuration (`uid` by default) and expect the value to be one of:

 * user's email address - as recorded on MyRewards Programme
 * username - as recorded on MyRewards Programme
 * unique identifier/primary key for the user as recorded in MyRewards Programme

-Which value is used will be determined by the configuration on the programme.
+The value we expect is determined by the programme configuration.

 ### Next steps